Can Large Language Models Transform Computational Social Science?: Classification Results

 \subsection{Domain-Utility (RQ3)}

-The survey and taxonomy of social science need in Section~\ref{sec:core_methods_css} allows us to understand whether the utility of \llm{s} is limited to certain domains or certain data types.
+The survey and taxonomy of social science need in \S\ref{sec:core_methods_css} allows us to understand whether the utility of \llm{s} is limited to certain domains or certain data types.
 To do so, we partition all classification results from Table~\ref{tab:clf_results} into bins corresponding to the academic field most impacted by the task.\footnote{This partitioning follows Figure~\ref{fig:crown_jewel}, with stance and ideology detection in the \textit{political science} bin and {dialect feature classification} under \textit{linguistics}, for example.} Although we recognize the multi-disciplinary utility of \textit{all} tasks, this type of 1:1 organization is appropriate for understanding the academic scope of our results.
 We acknowledge that the partitioning and selection of the dataset influence the performance distributions that we observe.
 We urge readers to interpret the results with caution and focus on broader conclusions rather than the fine numerical details of these distributions.

-The box plot in Figure~\ref{fig:performance_by_field} shows that field-specific performances significantly overlap.
-Thus overall, \textbf{we do not observe a strong bias against or proclivity for a particular field of study.} In political science, we see the highest overall performance on misinformation detection (77.6\%) and much lower performance on ideology (51\%) and implicit hate detection (36.3\%).
-For historical and literary analysis, we observe high performance on event detection (52.4\%) and low performance on both event argument extraction (22.9\%) and character trope classification (25.4\%).
-High and low peformances span the full range of disciplines.
+The box plot in Figure~\ref{fig:performance_by_field_level} shows that field-specific performances significantly overlap.
+Thus overall, \textbf{we do not observe a strong bias against or proclivity for a particular field of study.} In political science, we see the highest overall performance on misinformation detection (F1=77.4) and much lower performance on implicit hate detection (F1=32.3).
+For psychology, we observe high performance on emotion detection (F1=70.8) and low performance on empathy detection (F1=35.9).
+Peformances span the full range of disciplines.
 This suggests that performance is not tied to academic discipline.